 Enterprise blockchain solutions, being closed networks, do not have to charge per-transaction fees, and intend to be cost-effective.
 Hyperledger’s smart contracts use the Practical Byzantine Fault Tolerance algorithm, which is cost-efficient.

-Furthermore, Hyperledger may also use the voting-based algorithms to reach consensus.
+Furthermore, Hyperledger may also use voting-based algorithms to reach consensus.
 Such consensus in Hyperledger gets achieved in the pool of another consensus based on the lottery.

 Hyperledger’s degree of trust is higher than that of public blockchains due to being a permissioned network.
 It does not require all nodes to be involved in validating a transaction.
 It requires only those in compliance with a policy.
 Therefore, the transmission speed is higher for the network.